Helping Trauma, Post Traumatic Stress Disorder, PTSD using EMDR Therapy at 1066 Therapy

 covering East Sussex, Battle, Hastings, Bexhill, Rye, Heathfield, Hailsham, Eastbourne, Crowborough, Brighton, Tunbridge Wells, Tonbridge, Ashford and Kent.

 EMDR help for trauma and Post Traumatic Stress Disorder (PTSD).
-EMDR, or Eye Movement Desensitisation and Reprocessing Therapy to give its full title, is a research backed approach to help trauma and PTSD: it is useful to help treat the psychological after effects of traumatic events: – traumatic stress, post traumatic stress, and post traumatic stress disorder or PTSD.
+EMDR, or Eye Movement Desensitisation and Reprocessing Therapy to give its full title, is a research backed approach to help trauma and PTSD.
+It can be useful to help treat the psychological after effects of traumatic events.
+These include traumatic stress, post traumatic stress, and PTSD.

 Typical symptoms of PTSD include: